 - Average salary: MX$226,018

 The visa requirements for moving to Mexico vary slightly depending on where you’re from.

 Americans, for instance, can usually get the FM3 visa fairly easily.
 It requires mostly identification documents and proof that you can support yourself financially in Mexico.
 The FM3 visa allows you to stay in Mexico for durations over 6 months, but isn’t seen as a way to stay permanently in the country.
 For that, you’ll need the FM2 (immigrant visa).

 Expats from other countries will follow roughly the same visa structure, though they may be asked to provide different documentation during the process.
 The best way to find out exactly what’s required for your country is to contact your local embassy.

 Generally, living in Mexico is pretty cheap, but you’ll still want to keep an eye on prices and know just how far your funds will go once you get there.
-The following table lays out prices for some basic items in the Central American country.
+The following table lays out prices for some basic items:

 |Living expenses in Mexico||Average Cost|

 |Monthly gym membership||$583 MXN|

 The most important step in setting up your finances in Mexico is opening up a bank account, which you should be able to do in about a day with very little effort.
 Any of Mexico’s larger national banks or the many international banks will be able to help you convert your existing funds into Mexican pesos as well, though it’s a good idea to keep your eye on the exchange rate.
 If you’re not sure you’re getting a good rate, you can use an online currency converter to check on the mid-market rate - the exchange rate that banks and big businesses use to exchange money between themselves on the global financial market.